xiayudev/holbertonschool-shell/io_redirections_and_filters/README.md

 This script displays a confused smiley `"(Ôo)'`.

 ## 2-hellofile
-This script display the content of the `/etc/passwd` file.
+This script displays the content of the `/etc/passwd` file.

+## 3-twofiles
+This script displays the content of the `/etc/passwd` and `/etc/hosts`.